 While most retailers often remove the shell and devein the shrimp before freezing them, some sell the shrimp with all its parts intact.
 Nevertheless, deveining a shrimp is a very simple process that you can do yourself in a matter of seconds.

 There are several methods that you can apply to devein a shrimp.
-One of the easiest involves making a shallow knife incision along the shell of the shrimp, from head to tail, and pulling out the vein.
+One of the easiest involves using a pairing knife where you will use the cutting tool to make a shallow knife incision along the shell of the shrimp, from head to tail, and pulling out the vein.
 Alternatively, you can devein your shrimp using a special tool known as a deveiner, which removes the shell and deveins the shrimp in the blink of an eye.

 Types of Shrimp

 There are three main types of shrimp, which are identified according to their color, namely, pink, brown and white.

 Despite the name, this variety of shrimp often comes in a wide spectrum of hues, ranging from white to gray.
 Pink shrimp can be identified by the dark blue coloring of their tail.
 However, this type of shrimp can also be recognized by a distinctive spot located on either side of the body, a few centimeters away from the tail.